 November 4, 2012 (WASHINGTON) – The Sudanese foreign minister Ali Karti criticized the government for allowing Iranian naval warships to dock in the Red Sea coastal city of Port Sudan late last month in remarks that confirmed reports of rifts within the ruling National Congress Party (NCP) over ties with Tehran.
-"In February [of this year] these ships came and asked that it [be given permission to] anchor in Port Sudan and we got this request formally in the ministry of foreign affairs," (...)

 The following ads are provided by Google.
 SudanTribune has no authority on it.

 South Sudan: Justice remains elusive, one year on2014-12-17 04:17:40

 December 16 2014 - A year after the outbreak of violence in Juba last December, hopes of accountability for abuses linked to the conflict remain distant.
 Despite repeated calls (...)

 December 15, 2014 - Sudan used to be the heart of Africa; now, Sudan is the heart of international terrorist organizations.
 Sudan is the hub for training extremists. (...)